sawyerwatts/Checklists/language/go.md

 - Always read the `http` resp body, even if you don't use it.
 Otherwise, the connex may be closed.
 Use `_, _ = io.Copy(io.Discard, resp.Body)` to most efficiently read and discard the body
+- When working with `http.Client`, recall that the default `http.Transport.MaxIdleConnsPerHost` is 2.
+You may want to override this.
+Also don't forget to configure timeouts.

 ## Goroutines and Channels